Four Principles for Physically Interpretable World Models: Physical Interpretability Principles for World Models

 \subsection{Principle 4: Output Space Partitioning for Verifiability}

-Ensuring the safety of vision-based autonomy is a critical and open challenge~\cite{vision_trajectoy,geng2024bridging}.
-The verification of such systems remains difficult due to high-dimensional image inputs: traditional techniques struggle to handle this complexity, making it essential to develop new principles for pre-deployment safety guarantees~\cite{Althoff_verify, closed_loop_verify}.
-A recent approach employs a generative image model to map the physical state to the observed image, in turn fed into a state estimator or controller~\cite{katz_verification_2022,chuchu_image_controller}.
-Unfortunately, due to uninterpretable latent states, such ``verification modulo generative models'' does not provide guarantees regarding the physical world.
-Furthermore, it does not scale to large image sizes.
+\looseness=-1 Ensuring the safety of vision-based autonomy is a critical and open challenge~\cite[]{vision_trajectoy,geng2024bridging,fremont_scenic_2019}.
+The verification of such systems is difficult due to high-dimensional image inputs: classical techniques cannot handle this complexity, motivating new principles for pre-deployment safety guarantees~\cite[]{Althoff_verify, closed_loop_verify}.
+One such attempt is to employ a generative image model to overapproximate observations from a given physical state and feed them into a state estimator or controller~\cite[]{katz_verification_2022,chuchu_image_controller}.
+Sadly, due to uninterpretable latent states, such ``verification modulo generative models'' does not provide guarantees for the physical world.
+Furthermore, decoder verification does not scale to large images.

-\looseness=-1 We propose to \textit{partition the generated image} into physically meaningful parts to enable the safety verification of vision-based controllers.
-Specifically, a world model will contain multiple generators of output signals --- each dedicated to its own image region.
+\looseness=-1 To reduce decoder complexity, we propose to \textit{partition the generated image} into physically meaningful parts.
+Specifically, a world model will contain multiple generators of output signals --- each dedicated to its own object in the image.
 Each generator would be separately verifiable, and the results would be combined to provide world model-wide guarantees.
-This principle reduces each generator's size, making the analysis and execution of world models more parallelizable and scalable.
-Moreover, when applied to physically interpretable latent states, this principle enables the transfer of verification guarantees to the physical world: the generators will represent the relationship between images and physical states, not uninterpretable latent ones.
+This principle reduces each generator's size, making the verification of such world models tractable.